-The EU actively supports the fruit and vegetables sector through its market-management scheme with four broad goals:
+The EU actively supports the fruit and vegetables sector through its market-management scheme with five broad goals:

 - a more competitive and market-oriented sector thanks to producer organisations;

 - greater consumption of fruit and vegetables in the EU;

 - increased use of eco-friendly cultivation and production techniques;